 The door opening was cut with a table saw.
-A carpet runner flap door (4" slits) keeps the house warmer inside while allowing the tortoise to walk through.
+A carpet runner flap door with 4" slits keeps the house warmer inside while allowing the tortoise to walk through.

-All open gaps in the cut doorway were filled with foam insulation (about 3 cans) and then the whole house was insulated with Reflectix insulation
+All open gaps in the cut doorway were filled with foam insulation and then the whole house was insulated with Reflectix insulation

 Tip: For extra insulation, you can place insulation foam boards underneath the reflective bubble insulation.
 Because reptile radiant heat panels (not shown) project heat over large areas, they work well in heated tortoise houses.